Taxation of investments in Indian Mutual Funds in the UK

 Gains made on disposal of Indian mutual funds are taxed at highest marginal rate of taxation

-HMRC has classified overseas funds as `reporting` and `non-reporting`.
+HMRC has classified overseas mutual funds as `reporting` and `non-reporting`.

-Non-reporting means any funds which do not comply with these requirements.
+Non-reporting means any mutual funds which do not comply with these requirements.

-Recent article in taxation magazine states that not a single fund from India is a reporting fund.
+Recent article in taxation magazine states that not a single mutual fund from India is a reporting fund.
+For a list of reporting offshore funds click here.

-Any gain on disposal of investments in Offshore non-reporting Mutual funds (i.e., any fund based outside UK) will be taxed at the highest marginal rate of tax and not as capital gains.
+Any gain on disposal of investments in Offshore non-reporting mutual funds (i.e., any fund based outside UK) will be taxed at the highest marginal rate of income tax and not as capital gains.

-Double whammy – in case of loss, the loss is only allowed to be set-off against capital losses and not against `income gains`.
+Double whammy – in case of loss, the loss is only allowed to be set-off against capital gains and not against income .

 Lastly, annual capital exemption is also not available to such gains.